Financing your new business

 Learn about financing and support that may help you develop and commercialize innovative techniques, products and services in Ontario.

-Receive a grant to conduct advanced mineral exploration and prospection.
+You could receive a grant to conduct advanced mineral exploration and prospecting activities.

 - Livestock Loan Guarantee Program

-Find out about alternative financing solutions to purchase livestock or construct feedlot facilities.
+Find out about alternative financing solutions to purchase livestock, including cattle, sheep and bison.

 - Local investment fund